NGWPC/nwm-region-mgr/docs/source/tech_reference/parreg.rst

   * *Pros*: Simple to understand and implement; effective for mixed data types.
   * *Cons*: May not capture complex relationships; sensitive to scaling and outliers.

-* **URF** This method builds an unsupervised random forest from the PCA-transformed attribute data.
+* **URF** This method builds an unsupervised random forest from the raw or PCA-transformed attribute data.
 It begins by constructing a joint distribution of the explanatory variables and drawing samples from this distribution to create synthetic data.
 The real and synthetic data are combined into a single dataset, with a label indicating the source of each observation.
 Next, a `random forest classifier <https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html>`_